Wicked Wanda: Wanda Von Kreesus

-She also travelled through time, courtesy of a time machine, visiting France during the French Revolution, England during the signing of the Magna Carta, and Germany during World War II, before briefly visiting the future and returning to the present.
+She also travelled through time, courtesy of a time machine, visiting France during the French Revolution, England during the signing of Magna Carta, and Germany during World War II, before briefly visiting the future and returning to the present.
 While in later parts of the series, she would have a handful of male 'toys' whom she would use and abuse until they died of exhaustion, her sexual preference was almost exclusively for women.

 Candyfloss

 Candyfloss is a 16-year-old blonde nymphet was originally sent as a "present" to Wanda's father, but his daughter claimed her as her own.
 Wanda encouraged her father to chase Candyfloss, resulting in his death from exhaustion and enabling Wanda to claim her inheritance.

 Wanda often called her “Pusscake”, while Candyfloss’ nickname for Wanda was “Boo’ful”.
 The term "candyfloss" is the common UK name for "cotton candy".
 Candyfloss was apparently pansexual, having sex with anyone who came her way, much to Wanda's annoyance.